COSC3020/fibonacci-invariants-Assel-Aljazwe/README.md

 most important part.
 You do not need to prove that the invariant is correct.
 Add your answer to this markdown file.

-## Good Invariant Reasoning:
-At the beginning of each recursive call to 'fib(n)', where n >= 0, the function is set-up to return an array that up to the (n-1)th term, accurately represents the Fibonacci sequence according to Fibonacci's classical definition.
-The sequence is mainly characterized by two properties/concepts: Sequence Integrity, and Sequence Extensibility.

-**Sequence Integrity**: The array, up to the last recursive call, maintains the integrity of the Fibonacci sequence.
-Meaning that each term in the array is the sum of the two preceding terms, with the sequence starting from '[0, 1]' for the first two terms.
-This property ensures that the Fibonacci sequence is correctly represented up to the current point of recursion.
-This principle ensures that the sequence we have at any point in our recursion accurately follows the Fibonacci rule:
-* How It Works: From the get-go with '[0, 1]', every new number in the array comes from adding the two numbers before it.
-This keeps our sequence true to the Fibonacci sequence at every step.
-* Why It Matters: It's all about keeping the sequence historically accurate.
-As the sequence is built, ensuring each step is correctly calculated means we're always in line with the true Fibonacci sequence.
+### My Code's Invariant:

-**Sequence Extensibility**: At the start of each recursive call, the function is in a state where it can correctly extend the sequence by one more term (the nth term), by adding the last two terms of the current sequence.
-This extensibility is crucial for the recursive logic to apply the Fibonacci rule (sum of the two preceding numbers) to grow the sequence accurately.
+At the beginning of each recursive call to $fib(n)$, the function has generated an array that contains a sequence of Fibonacci numbers from $fib(0)$ up to $fib(n-1)$, and this array is exactly $n$ elements long for $n ≥ 0$.
+This sequence ensures that the last two elements of the array, if $n > 1$, correctly sum up to the next Fibonacci number, maintaining the Fibonacci property where each number is the sum of the two preceding numbers.
-* Why it Matters: Guarantees that no matter how far the sequence is exteneded, it'll remain logically consistent, following the established pattern without fail.

-**Reasoning**:
-* Base of Recursion: The base cases (fib(0) and fib(1)) establish the initial sequence [0] and [0, 1], respectively.
-These cases directly support the sequence integrity and provide the foundation for extensibility.
-Thus ensuring the sequence begins correctly and follows a predictable growth path.

-* Recursive Progression: For any n > 1, the recursive call relies on the state maintained by the previous call to fib(n-1).
-The sequence up to fib(n-1) holds true to the Fibonacci sequence's properties, allowing the current call to extend the sequence by accurately calculating the next term.
-This continuation preserves the sequence's integrity and ensures its extensibility is applicable at every stage.

-* Invariant Maintenance: By ensuring that each recursive call to fib(n) can only proceed if the sequence up to fib(n-1) is a valid representation of the Fibonacci sequence and capable of being correctly extended, the invariant describes the "state of the world" in a manner that guarantees correctness and progression towards the algorithm's goal.
+### Reasoning Behind the Invariant:

+**Base Case Alignment**:
+For fib(0), the function returns [0], an array of length 1, matching the invariant by providing the 0th Fibonacci number.

+For fib(1), the function returns [0, 1], an array of length 2, which contains the first two Fibonacci numbers, adhering to the invariant.

+The function's initiation with $fib(0)$ and $fib(1)$ perfectly sets the Fibonacci sequence's starting point, aligning with the foundational definitions of Fibonacci's sequence.
+This ensures the sequence begins accurately, creating a reliable basis for the invariant's validity right from the start.

+**Recursive Case Structure**: In the recursive progression to $fib(n-1)$, we operate under the idea that we already have a correctly constructed Fibonacci sequence up to the last term.
+By adding a new element based on the sum of the last two terms, the function accurately extends the sequence.
+Thus demonstrating the sequence's principles of integrity and extensibility, ensuring each step adheres to the Fibonacci principle and the sequence remains accurate and extendable.

+**Algorithmic Progression**: The invariant shows the algorithm's consistent and logical development of the Fibonacci sequence with each recursive call.
+It emphasizes how the function carefully maintains the sequence's structural and numerical properties, thus illustrating a predictable and reliable building process similar to the methodical advancement we've seen in sorting algorithms.
+This systematic approach ensures the sequence's accuracy and the algorithm's reliability throughout its execution.